oktadev/okta-blog/_source/_posts/2019-11-07-java-jetty-oauth.md

 ## Generate a JWT Using the OIDC Debugger

-To access the protected endpoints, you need to generate a JWT.
-To do this, you can use the [OIDC Debugger](https://oidcdebugger.com/).
-You'll need the Client ID from the OIDC app you created earlier, as well as your base Okta URI (the same as the base URI in the Issuer URI).

-{% include setup/oidcdebugger.md %}
+To access the protected endpoints, you need to generate an access token JWT. {% include setup/oidcdebugger.md %}

 {% img blog/java-jetty/oidc-debugger.png alt:"OIDC Debugger Configuration" width:"650" %}{: .center-image }